 Is this an air filter or a UV light or what?

 That’s a good question.
 It’s an ultraviolet (UV) disinfection system for HVAC systems.

-Basically, the system contains UV lights that are capable of inactivating/destroying/killing (pick your favorite word) viruses and microbial contaminants that circulate in your air.
-It works in conjunction with a high quality air filter, such as a media filter, to ensure the air you're breathing indoors is as pure as it can be.
+The system contains UV lights that are capable of inactivating/destroying/killing (pick your favorite word) viruses and microbial contaminants that circulate in your air.
+It works in conjunction with a high-quality air filter, such as a media filter, to ensure the air you’re breathing indoors is as pure as it can be.